Author: Vanessa Ngan, Staff Writer, 2012.

 Nickel allergy is more common in women, probably because they are more likely to wear jewellery than men, although this is changing.
 While nickel allergy is the most common jewellery allergy to occur, allergy to other metals used in jewellery is possible.
 However, it appears to be rare.

-Treatment requires removing responsible jewellery.
+Treatment of jewellery allergy requires removing responsible jewellery.

 If you have a jewellery allergy, a dermatologist can perform a skin patch test to determine if you have a nickel allergy.
 Once your nickel allergy is confirmed, it is essential to avoid contact with nickel-containing metals.
 The following tips may help when purchasing jewellery.